Skip to content

 Things to keep in mind:

-3. The penalty regime is national.
-Fines for non-compliance still come from Organic Law 4/2015 on Public Safety, just as in the rest of Spain.
+4. The penalty regime is national.
+Fines for non-compliance still come from Ley Orgánica 4/2015 on Public Safety8, just as in the rest of Spain.
 We break the brackets down in Penalties for non-compliance with RD 933/2021.

-4. Operationally still called “hojas de viajeros”.
-The Catalan workflow uses that term —“traveller sheets”— for what the national rule calls a guest report.
+5. Operationally still called “hojas de viajeros”.
+The Catalan workflow uses that term (“traveller sheets”) for what the national rule calls a guest report.
 Same concept, regional vocabulary.

 What if I manage properties across multiple regions?

-This is the case for many agencies.
-One property in Madrid, another in Barcelona, another in Bilbao.
+This is the reality for many agencies: one property in Madrid, another in Barcelona, another in Bilbao.
 Operationally that means maintaining three parallel procedures:

 • Madrid (and the rest of Spain): reporting to SES.HOSPEDAJES.